Andrew Ogilvy: Professional career

 After going undrafted in the 2010 NBA draft, Ogilvy played for the Chicago Bulls at the 2010 NBA Summer League in Las Vegas.
 Ogilvy went on to forge a career in Europe, spending the 2010–11 season in Turkey with Beşiktaş, the 2011–12 season in Spain with Valencia, and the 2012–13 season in Germany with Brose Baskets.

 On 16 April 2013, Ogilvy signed with his hometown team the Sydney Kings for the 2013–14 NBL season.
 He led the league in rebounds (8.7 per game) and blocks (65), and scored 13.1 points per game to earn his selection to the All-NBL First Team.

 Ogilvy returned to Spain for the 2014–15 season, joining Manresa.
 His season was cut short by a foot injury.

 Ogilvy returned to Australia in 2015 and joined the Illawarra Hawks.
 He played the next seven seasons with the Hawks, which included reaching the 2017 NBL Grand Final series and serving as team captain in 2020–21 and 2021–22.
 Ogilvy announced his retirement from the NBL on 7 August 2022.

 Ogilvy had a number of off-season stints, including 2016 in Puerto Rico with Atenienses de Manatí, 2017 in Iran with Azad University Tehran, 2019 with Hills Hornets (Waratah League) and Rockhampton Rockets (QBL), 2020 in Greece with Iraklis, and 2022 with the Hills Hornets in the NBL1 East.

 Personal life

 Ogilvy is a dual citizen of Australia and Ireland, having obtained an Irish passport in 2011.

+In January 2026, Ogilvy came out as gay in a one-to-one interview with Isaac Humphries, who became the NBL's first openly gay player in 2022.
+During the interview, Ogilvy revealed that he met his now-husband during the 2013–14 season while playing in Sydney, and that they married in 2024.